The Winnie Years: Ten (2011)

-Eleven
+Eleven (2004)

 Eleven follows Winnie as she deals with more changes, one of which concerns her best friend Amanda potentially losing interest in their friendship in favor of someone else.
-On top of this Winnie also has to deal with her cranky older sister and an ill crush.
+On top of this, Winnie also has to deal with her cranky older sister and an ill crush.
 Sick of the issues and problems that come with getting older, Winnie vows that she won't go through any changes, despite life having other plans for her.

-Twelve
+Twelve (2007)

 Twelve follows Winnie as she deals with puberty and other issues.
 Last year she lost her former best friend Amanda to the school's mean girl, but made a new friend in Dinah.
 This year she has to deal with issues such as getting her ears pierced, going to junior high, and her feelings over developing breasts and having to go bra shopping with her mother.
 In this book she also gains another new friend named Cinnamon whom Winnie found interesting because of her more adult-like behavior such as wearing thong underwear.

-Thirteen
+Thirteen (2008)

 In Thirteen Winnie finds that one of her brother's friends is battling leukemia, prompting her to later donate her hair to Locks of Love.
 During this time she also finds that it's hard to talk about her changing life, as her friends are either growing up too fast or too slow.
-She's also experiencing issues with her boyfriend Lars, who she loves to kiss but can't really communicate with.
+In this book, she is dealing with problems about her boyfriend Lars, which eventually he makes up with Winnie.

-Thirteen Plus One
+Thirteen Plus One (2010)

-In Thirteen Plus One Winnie Perry has finally gotten the hang of junior high-gaining two fabulous BFF's and a perfect (mostly ...okay, sometimes..) boyfriend in the process-and with graduation just around the corner, the countdown to high school has just begun.
-She's made a list to-do before high school, which she completes.
-Not than Winnie is obsessing about it, since she's living in the now and has a whole bunch High-School list before freshman year rolls around.
-BIG things, like owning her heart's desire, helping the world, and-oh, yeah- growing up.
+In Thirteen Plus One Winnie Perry has finally gotten the hang of junior high, gaining two BFF's and a boyfriend in the process.
+With graduation just around the corner, the countdown to high school has begun.
+She's made a to-do list before high school, which she completes.

-With so much to do and only a summer to do it, one thing is for sure: eleven, twelve, and thirteen were big-bigger than big-and fourteen is going to be EPIC.